alexdrone/Store/README.md

 ### Actions

-An action represent an operation on the store that is cancellable and is performed transactionally on the Store.
+An action represent an operation on the store.

-Actions can be defined using an enum or a struct.
+It can be represented using an enum:

 ```swift
 enum CounterAction: Action {